LisaDziuba/Awesome-AI-tools-for-product-development/README.md

 - [WhatTheDiff](https://whatthediff.ai) - Your AI-powered code review assistant.
 Save costly developer time by automating pull request summaries.
 Open a pull request and get a summary of the changes in seconds.
 Instantly understand the implications of small pull requests and get a huge headstart on big ones.
 Code Assistant.
 No free trial or free subscription option.
 - [Mutable](https://mutable.ai) - Build fast with production quality using AI.
 Code Assistant.
 Free trial available.

+## AI Logo Generator

+* [Looka](https://looka.grsm.io) - Looka Logo Maker combines your logo design preferences with Artificial Intelligence to help you create a custom logo you'll love.
+Free trial available.
+* [Namecheap Logo Maker](https://namecheap.com) - Simply answer a handful of questions and get hundreds of logos to download for free.
+Free trial available.
+* [Brandmark](https://brandmark.io) - Create a unique, professional logo for your business.
+Use our free AI-powered design tools to get color and font ideas for your next logo project.
+Free trial available.
+* [Make Logo AI](https://makelogoai.com) - Designer-quality logos for less than a coffee.
+HD + transparent background.
+Delivered in less than 24 hours.
+Commercial rights.
+No free trial or subscription option.

+## Product & marketing personalized videos tools

+* [BHuman](https://bhuman.ai) - Produce a single video and personalize it for thousands of recipients.
+Deliver over any channel and measure results instantly.
+You can do this by recording your template, connecting your data and then generating personalized videos.
+Free trial available.
+* [Vidyo](https://vidyo.ai) - Make short videos from long ones instantly.
+Use powerful AI to create short clips from your existing videos.
+Save 90% time and effort.
+Free trial available.
+* [Tavus](https://tavus.io) - Meet Tavus, the programmatic personalized video tool made for top-performing product, marketing, and sales teams that want to transform how they build relationships.
+Record once and discover the power of Tavus as our AI automatically generates personalized videos for audiences large and small.
+No free trial.
+* [Windsor](https://windsor.io) - Send a personal video to every single customer so they never forget your brand.
+Record one video, and Windsor's AI sends out millions of personalized copies to your customers.
+Free trial available.
+* [Rephrase](https://rephrase.ai) - Rephrase's technology enables hyper-personalized video creation at scale that drive engagement and business efficiencies.
+Free trial available.

+## Legal Assistant for making things serious

+* [DoNotPay](https://donotpay.com) - The World's First Robot Lawyer.
+The DoNotPay app is the home of the world's first robot lawyer.
+Fight corporations, beat bureaucracy and sue anyone at the press of a button.
+(Free subscription option)
+* [Spellbook](https://spellbook.legal) - Draft contracts 3x faster with AI.
+Spellbook uses GPT-3 to review and suggest language for your contracts in Microsoft Word.
+Trained on billions of lines of legalese, Spellbook suggests language for your contracts instantly.
+(Free trial)
+* [PatentPal](https://patentpal.com/) - Generative AI for Intellectual Property.
+Automate mechanical writing in your patent applications.
+(Free)